 Bonnie Kahape'a Tanner, also known as Auntie Kahaz, is from Ka'alaea, Oahu.
 Before Kanehunamoku, she was a crew member on Makali'i.
 Aunty Kahaz was trained by Clay Bertelmann and later gained enough experience to become the captain of Kanehunamoku.
 Her favorite things to do are sailing on Kanehunamoku and gardening with her two daughters, Lehia and Kaiale'a.

 Pua Lincoln is from Waimea, Hawaii and trained on Makaliʻi with Clay Bertelmann.
 She was a crew member on the 2007 "Ku Holo Mau" voyage.
 She has a Masterʻs Degree in Hawaiian Studies from the University of Hawaii, Manoa.
 She trained current crew members, Rusty Oppenheimer and Akoni Tacub.
-Pua has two sons, and another keiki on the way.
+Pua has three sons.